 Becoming a Plumber

 Almost everyone at one time or another has needed the services of a professional plumber.
 It may have been due to a leaky faucet or perhaps a hot water heater needed to be replaced.
 Plumbers provide a valuable service for the maintenance of both commercial and residential buildings.
 They are skilled tradesmen who are trained in the installation, repair and replacement of plumbing systems.
 These systems include pipes, plumbing fixtures, water based heating and cooling, sewage removal and sprinklers.
-A local Westminster VT plumber will typically advance through three phases during their professional career.
+A local Williamstown VT plumber will typically advance through three phases during their professional career.

 - Apprentice.
-The majority of Westminster VT plumbers begin their careers as an Apprentice.
+The majority of Williamstown VT plumbers begin their careers as an Apprentice.
 Apprenticeships are often completed in tandem with a formalized plumbing training program.
 Apprentices are typically paid but unlicensed and work under the guidance of a licensed plumber during working hours and attend plumber training classes at night.
 The second phase of their career begins once the apprenticeship and the training program have been completed.